 Additionally, there is a Discovery Tour which is a 2-3 hour interpretive hike that takes you to the entrance of the Rat’s Nest Cave, but you don’t actually go caving.

 However, the most unique is the Spirit in the Mountain Tour which takes place just before Christmas.
 This was the tour that I chose as it was an opportunity to attend a concert, approximately 40 minutes long, and hear Christmas carols sung live by the Valley Winds Music Association choir (VWMA) 10 stories, or 30 metres (98.4 feet), underground in a cave.
 The performance took place to a seated audience in the grand gallery.
 This is a large vaulted room with amazing acoustics, and the largest part of the Rat’s Nest Cave.
 A couple of the songs had to be adapted for the location, which made it truly an amazing, once in a lifetime experience!
 The idea for the event came as a way to participate in the Canmore Christmas Festival and was such a huge hit that it will now take place annually.
-This year, the Spirit in the Mountain event will take place on December 16, 17, and 19, 2016.
+This year, the Spirit in the Mountain event will take place on December 15, 16, and 17, 2017.

 Similar to the Explorer Tour, the Spirit in the Mountain Tour requires moderate hiking and in the cave there is walking, sliding, crawling and climbing over and through rock formations, but no rappelling.
 You must be at least 10 years old to go on the tour which is about 4.5 hours long, with about 2 hours spent underground.
 Reservations are required for this tour and all Canmore Cave Tours.

-A new tour that has been added this year is Halloween in the Rockies.
+A new tour that has been added is Halloween in the Rockies.
 This tour offers you the chance to watch The Descent – a “riveting, claustrophobic horror film” after descending over 10 stories underground in the cave.
 Other holiday themed tours may also be added next year.

 We met at the cave tour office for the Spirit in the Mountain event just before 6 pm.
 There we were debriefed, given safety instructions, signed a waiver, and then suited up in coveralls (to protect our clothes from getting dirty), kneepads, a harness and safety lanyard, gloves, a helmet with headlamp, and ice cleats, which went on top of our winter hiking boots.
 We also wore warm, comfortable clothes, jackets, and snowpants.
 In addition, we were given a backpack to be used to carry things up to the cave (water, energy bar, extra layers), but it had to be left outside the cave.
 You can only take with you in the cave what can fit in your pockets, in order to be more agile and fit through smaller spaces.
 Therefore, if you wish to take pictures you should bring a small pocket-size automatic, use the camera on your cellphone, or rent one from Canmore Cave Tours.
 The cave is not a place you would want to bring a large camera as it could get ruined or broken quite easily.